fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - Download and unpack [this archive](https://github.com/felis/USB_Host_Shield_2.0/releases/tag/1.7.0) into `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.7.0`
 <br></br>
-- Inside the repository, there are two versions of the Arduino script.
-All of these behaviors are fully adjustable and can be changed to suit your needs.
+- - All Arduino script files are located in a folder that has the same name as the file itself
 <br></br>
-- All Arduino script files are located in a folder that has the same name as the file itself
+- Inside the repository, there are two versions of the Arduino script.
+All of these behaviors are fully adjustable and can be changed to suit your needs(Check the update list as there may be other files in the latest version)
 <br></br>
 `RandomDelay_RandomMove.ino`: This script receives coordinates from a PC and performs a series of human-like movements.
 Instead of moving directly to the target coordinates, it intentionally introduces a random delay and first moves to a nearby location before moving to the final, specified coordinates.
 This staged movement is designed to mimic the unpredictable nature of human-like behavior